nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 > That’s what this part of the book was about.
 Distrust limitations.
 Strip away interpretations to see the few actual facts.
 We’re held back not by raw facts, but by the meanings we give them.

-I, Nash,

-- Almost nothing I say is true.
-- I focus on one angle of the whole picture.
-- My brain makes up explanations.
-- My perspective feels like a fact.
-- My certain future is just a prediction.
-- My thoughts are theories, open for improvement.

-What incentives made my beliefs useful?

 TBC